Level of difficulty 3

 Submerge the refrigerated package(s) of spare ribs in hot water for five minutes to fully melt the gel.
 You can use hot tap water (125 F/52 C) or the sous vide bath if you are processing something at the time.
 Cut open a corner of the bag and harvest the juices into a microwaveable container.
 Microwave process the reserved juices for one minute.
 They will begin to boil, turn from pink to gray and form a sort of raft on top–this is coagulated albumins and myoglobin.
 Break apart and process again for 15 seconds.

-Put the colander above the sauce pot and line with a moistened paper towel–the moistened towel prevents the juices from clinging to it.
+Put the colander above the sauce pot and line with a moistened paper towel–moistening the towel prevents the juices from clinging to it.
 Pour the boiled juices through the colander.
 Once clarified, the juices are the equivalent of a salt-free, reduced consommé–clear and packed with flavor.
 The picture below represents the juices from 1 rack of spare ribs–approximately 1 cup/225 ml.
 These juices can be substituted in any savory recipe that calls for water or stock.
 Set aside for future application, HERE is a BBQ sauce that uses these juices.

 Preheat the smoker to 180 F/82 C or conventional kitchen oven to 225 F/121 C.